-- Encourage the child to drink plenty of water, unless there are reasons why the child is only allowed limited fluids. - Remove excessive clothing (shoes, socks, jumpers, pants etc.) Educators will need to be mindful of cultural beliefs. - If requested by a parent or emergency contact person and written parental permission to administer paracetamol or ibuprofen is recorded in the child's individual enrolment form, staff may administer paracetamol (Panadol) in an attempt to bring the temperature down.
+- Encourage the child to drink plenty of water, unless there are reasons why the child is only allowed limited fluids. - Remove excessive clothing (shoes, socks, jumpers, pants etc.) Educators will need to be mindful of cultural beliefs. - Parents/guardian will be contacted by phone and informed of their child's temperature. - If requested by a parent or emergency contact person and written parental permission to administer paracetamol or ibuprofen is recorded in the child's individual enrolment form, staff may administer paracetamol (Panadol or Nurofen) in an attempt to bring the temperature down.
 However, a parent or emergency contact person must still collect the child from the Service. - Before giving any medication to children, the medical history of the child must be checked for possible allergies. - The child's temperature, time, medication, dosage, and the staff member's name administering the medication and the staff member witnessing the administration will be recorded in the Incident, Injury, Trauma and Illness Record.
 Parents will be requested to sign and acknowledge the Administration of Medication Form or Administration of Paracetamol Record when collecting their child.